The Attempt to Chill Palestinian Rights Advocacy in the Netherlands

 First, the Dutch government has not formally adopted the IHRA-WDA, and it has declared publically that it does not endorse the IHRA’s problematic examples that conflate political criticism of the State of Israel with antisemitism.

 Secondly, while abstaining from direct financing of BDS activities in accordance with parliament’s motion of June 2016, the government has upheld the right of Dutch citizens to support the BDS movement as “protected by freedom of expression and freedom of assembly”.
 Since June 2016, all attempts at anti-BDS motions have been rejected by the Dutch national and local state institutions.
 Finally, as Dutch human rights activists and scholars pointed out, there are political parties in the Dutch parliament that have become increasingly critical of Israel’s systemic violations of humanitarian law and Palestinians’ human rights.
 They are a minority, but the fact that they are represented in parliament has enabled them to table important motions concerning these Israeli violations, including calls for sanctions.
 At the same time, Dutch activists and scholars also expressed concern about possible negative developments, in particular since the Dutch government appointed in 2021 a National Coordinator to Combat Antisemitism (NCAB) that has close ties with CIDI (Center for Information and Documentation Israel), the Israel-advocacy group deeply involved in the incidents discussed in this Report.
-The NCAB has already accused Human Rights Watch of antisemitism for its report that holds Israel responsible for the crime of apartheid system, and he may follow the example of his German counterpart Felix Klein, who cooperates closely with Israel-advocacy groups to suppress Palestinian rights advocacy in Germany.
+The NCAB has shown a broad characterisation of what he considers antisemitic and denounced several times Palestine-related human rights defenders or initiatives, including student organisations, well-known human rights defender Kenneth Roth of Human Rights Watch and a United Nations anti-racism conference, with limited, if any foundation.
+Accordingly, there is concern among some in The Netherlands that he may follow the example of his German counterpart Felix Klein, who cooperates closely with Israel-advocacy groups to suppress Palestinian rights advocacy in Germany.

 Conclusions and Recommendations